-The Queen of Spain.
-The Queen of Spain had received sanction of her title by consent of the Pope, a resident of Rome, Italy, and ex-officio representative and vicegerent of Jesus Christ.
+The Queen of Spain, and received sanction of her title by consent of the Pope, a resident of Rome, Italy, and ex-officio representative and vicegerent of Jesus Christ,

 Jesus Christ was the son and heir apparent of God.

 God made Louisiana.